jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab-with-Ansible/README.md

 2. Creates an Ubuntu Server VM to use for Ansible
 3. Creates a Custom Script Extension which runs AnsibleSetup.sh from the Ansible directory in this repo.

 This lab includes everything from the [Single-Region-Azure-BaseLab](..//Single-Region-Azure-BaseLab), but with the additional Ansible VM above.
-The Domain Setup scripts still need to be run as per the [Single-Region-Azure-BaseLab](..//Single-Region-Azure-BaseLab) documentation.
+The Domain Setup scripts still need to be run as per the linked Single-Region-Azure-Baselab documentation.